500px/500pxPublisher.lrplugin/README.md

 1. Clone the repo: git clone git://github.com/500px/500pxPublisher.lrplugin
 2. [Register Your Application](https://500px.com/settings/applications) and Edit variables **CONSUMER\_KEY**, **CONSUMER\_SECRET** with your app's keys and **SALT** variable with some random data in **500pxAPI.lua**
-3. Copy **500pxPublisher.lrplugin** directory into Lightroom plugins or Add the plugin thought *Lightroom Plug-in Maganger*
+3. Copy **500pxPublisher.lrplugin** directory into Lightroom plugins or Add the plugin through *Lightroom Plug-in Manager*

 _(You can refer to User Guide at https://500px.com/lightroom)_